With many desk workers forced to work from home, remote meeting apps have become a real lifeline for companies.

 As you can see, Virtual Reality conferences are a great alternative to offline meetings and events.
 They cause fewer carbon emissions, are safer for users, are easier to participate in, and offer a bunch of new opportunities for events.
 On the other hand, some people still find VR hardware inconvenient and feel it causes motion sickness and headaches.
 Still, it seems worth it to consider VR, because many of the drawbacks will be eliminated in the near future with further development of the technology and related hardware.

-One of the pros of VR is that it allows for new conferencing possibilities.
+One of the pros of VR meeting solutions is that it allows for new conferencing possibilities.
 Let’s take a look at what exactly we can do in VR.

 Which Types of Virtual Reality Meetings Can You Organize?